codetheweb/Pigeon/README.md

 - Can be used offline
 - Easy to upload, test, run, and add to startup different GRIP scripts
 - Blazing fast
+- Uses (for the most part) an MVC structure making it easier to maintain and read - no ugly files with PHP and HTML combined!
 - All around awesomeness!

 **NOTE: Please use a UPS**.
 Without one your single board computer may shut down with the incorrect status or become corrupted.
 Tips on using a UPS can be found on the [Wiki](https://github.com/codetheweb/Pigeon/wiki/UPS).